 Millions of Italians take their annual vacations in the two weeks before or after August 15, meaning highways, airports, train stations, and beaches will be packed to the gills.

 Around September 1, when Italians go back to work, kids get ready to return to school, and businesses go back to regularly scheduled hours and practices.

 This national holiday has a history that goes back centuries, even before the Catholic holy day, to the founding of ancient Rome itself.
 The Roman emperor Caesar Augustus (Octavian), the first Roman emperor, held the first iteration of Ferragosto, called the Feriae Augusti, in 18 BCE.
 The date commemorates Augustus' victory over his rival Marc Antony at the Battle of Actium.

-Many other ancient Roman festivals were held in August, including the Consualia, which celebrated the harvest.
-And many of the ancient traditions started during Augustus' time are still part of modern Ferragosto celebrations today.
-Horses are adorned with flowers and given the day "off" from any agricultural duties, for instance.
+Many ancient Roman festivals were held in August, including the Consualia, which celebrated the harvest, and several of the ancient traditions started during Augustus' time are still part of modern Ferragosto celebrations today.
+Horses are adorned with flowers and given the day off from any agricultural duties, for instance.

 Catholic Celebration of Assumption

 According to Roman Catholic teachings, the Feast of the Assumption of the Blessed Virgin Mary commemorates the death of Mary, the mother of Jesus, and her bodily assumption into heaven after the end of her life on earth.